Multiple wolverine documentations discovered at camera site, including pair visiting together

 ConservationNWAdmin / Oct 09, 2017 / North Cascades, Wildlife Monitoring, Wolverine

 By alaina kowitz, communications and outreach associate

-Our Citizen Wildlife Monitoring Project (CWMP) has four priority species that we do our best to document throughout Washington state.
-One of those four species is the wolverine (the other three are grizzly bear, gray wolf, and Canada lynx), and we’ve become fairly adept at setting up monitoring camera sites to find them.
+Our Citizen Wildlife Monitoring Project (CWMP) has five priority species that we do our best to document throughout Washington state.
+One of those is the wolverine (the other four are grizzly bear, gray wolf, fisher and Canada lynx), and we’ve become fairly adept at setting up monitoring camera sites to find them.

 This year in late July, a volunteer pulled a camera that had been running in the backcountry of the North Cascades west of Lake Chelan, since 2015.

 Says CWMP Coordinator Laurel Baum, “This site sits at high elevation in sub-alpine habitat, and is a prime example of the rugged places that wolverines like to call home.”
 The 2016 season had not allowed volunteers to access the camera, so the site had sat unattended for quite some time.

 Upon retrieving the camera, the volunteer (and we!) were excited to discover that there were eight separate encounters with wolverines who visited the site over the course of the two seasons, a unique occurence.
 Especially exciting – and rare – were the photos of two wolverines visiting the site at the same time!
 This pair was photographed just a day before the camera was retrieved by our volunteer.